Pool Plaster Disc Grit Guide

 Our discs are engineered for Dry Polishing and Resurfacing.

-Wet grinding can extend disc life by keeping the pad cooler, but it requires specialized equipment and a water supply.
+Wet sanding can extend disc life by keeping the pad cooler, but it requires specialized equipment and a water supply.
 Dry use is simpler, faster to set up, and keeps costs low while still delivering excellent results.

 Why Non-Corrosive Diamond Discs?

-Unlike traditional metal-bonded pads, our discs feature a non-corrosive diamond matrix that won’t rust or react with pool water.
+Unlike traditional metal-bonded pads, our discs feature a non-corrosive diamond bonding matrix that won’t rust or react with pool water.
 This makes them ideal for both standard and saltwater pools.
 They deliver cleaner cuts, longer life, and consistent performance in every pass.

 → Shop Pool Plaster Discs Now